yhenifer/HTML-CSS-Portfolio-Project/README.md

   ### Step 3

-- Other students already did it, check their portfolios: Kristiina
-- Rename your repository to your-user-account.github.io and follow this instructions to make it public How to publish with github.io
+- Rename your repository to your-user-account.github.io and follow these instructions to make it public How to publish with github.io